jardilio/devops-in-a-box/README.md

 ## Starting a New Project

-TODO: Automate as a self-service option

-1. Create new source project repo in Gitlab with a Jenkinsfile
+Create new source project repo in Gitlab with a Jenkinsfile

-    * Go to http://localhost/gitlab/projects/new using the devops-system user
+* Go to http://localhost/gitlab/projects/new using any user
     * Example, import from https://github.com/jardilio/express-app-testing-demo.git
 * Project should optionally have a `jenkins.properties` and `sonar-project.properties` file (see example for reference)
-    * The `Jenkinsfile` in the reference example leverages convienence functions from the internal `doiab` library
+* The `Jenkinsfile` in the reference example leverages convienence functions from the internal `devops` library (see example for reference)
-2. Create new artifact repository in Artifactory
-    * Go to http://localhost/artifactory/webapp/#/admin/repository/local/new using the devops-system user
-    * Select the appropriate project type (ie generic)
-    * Provide a name, when using the reference pipeline, name should match the `app.id` from `jenkins.properties`, by default, this value is the name of the jenkins job if not provided.
-3. Create new multibranch pipeline job in Jenkins
-    * Go to http://localhost/jenkins/view/all/newJob using the devops-admin user
-    * Provide a name and select multibranch pipeline
-    * Use your new project repo URL from Gitlab as the source (remember to use domains that are accessible between services, ie `localhost` will not work, instead use external domain name or internal service path, ie http://gitlab/gitab/REPO_NAME/PROJECT_NAME)
-    * Use the Gitlab credentials from the dropdown
-    * Save and run the new job

-TODO: Gitlab webhook setup https://github.com/jenkinsci/gitlab-plugin

-4. Create a webhook from Gitlab to Jenkins to build on changes to source
-    * Go to http://localhost/gitlab/projects and select your project
+* Go to the project `Settings` page in Gitlab, select `Members` and add `devops-system` as `master`
-    * Navigate to `Settings > Integrations`
-    * Create a webhook to Jenkins using `http://jenkins:8080/jenkins/project[/JOB_FOLDER_PATH]/JOB_NAME`
+* Jenkins will be notified of the new project and create a matching job to build it.
+A webhook will also be created automatically to build when commits are pushed to the repo.

 # Building and Deploying